GetStream/stream-chat-flutter/packages/stream_chat_flutter/README.md

 ### Offline storage

-To add data persistance you can extend the class `ChatPersistenceClient` and pass an instance to the `StreamChatClient`.
+To add data persistence you can extend the class `ChatPersistenceClient` and pass an instance to the `StreamChatClient`.

 ```dart
 class CustomChatPersistentClient extends ChatPersistenceClient {